 The functional currency for the Company's Canadian operations is the Canadian dollar and the functional currency for the Company's U.S. operations is the U.S. dollar.
-Therefore, gains and losses on U.S. dollar denominated transactions and balances of Canadian operations are recorded on the Consolidated Statements of Loss.
+Therefore, gains and losses on U.S. dollar denominated transactions and the effect of translating U.S. dollar denominated balances of Canadian operations are recorded in net loss.